 With the passage of the Control of Rent (Abolition) Act in 2001, the law in Singapore became clearly pro-landlord.

 Rents: The parties can freely determine the rent and the rate of rent increase.
 Tenants usually pay a security deposit of one month’s rent for every year of lease.

 Dispute Resolution: Most landlord and tenant disputes are resolved through mediation or Alternative Dispute Resolution, usually through groups such as the Consumer Association of Singapore (CASE) and Singapore Mediation Center (SMC).

-In October 2018, the country’s central bank, the Monetary Authority of Singapore (MAS), tightened its monetary policy – the first time in six years.
-This is consistent with a gradual appreciation of the Singapore dollar nominal effective exchange rate (S$NEER) policy band to ensure medium-term price stability, said the central bank.
+In October 2019, the country’s central bank, the Monetary Authority of Singapore (MAS), eased its monetary policy for the first time in three years, as the domestic economy only narrowly dodged recession amidst the US-China trade war.
+MAS decided to lower slightly the rate of appreciation of the Singapore dollar nominal effective exchange rate (S$NEER) policy band to ensure medium-term price stability, given the current economic outlook.

 The average exchange rate in February 2020 was USD1 = SGD1.39, a slight depreciation from USD1 = SGD1.3537 a year ago.